-Personally, marsh marigolds are just an eye catching addition to my spring pond view.
+Marsh marigolds are an eye catching addition to wet view.
 They are super easy to transplant.
-You may be able to find them in a wet marshy ditch like I did.
-And plopping them into your own pond is the safest way to get more familiar with its appearance throughout its life cycle, in case you really want to try that green mush!
+You may be able to find them in a wet marshy ditch like I did – the spot was being dug for a new culvert.
+I also bought some from ONPlants.ca later on for a second plot of them.
+And plopping them into your own pond or wet ditch is the safest way to get more familiar with its appearance throughout its life cycle, in case you really want to try that green mush!

 I haven’t regretted putting a pond in.
 I used a regular pond liner for this first one.
 I’m going for a second pond now!
 But I’d like to try a more natural build this time around.

 At peak summer, I can’t even count the frogs.
 Just make sure you dig below the frost line and put a lot of sand and rocks and muck in the bottom for our local frogs to hibernate in, or it will likely become a floaty mass grave in the spring.
-And if you’re worried about skeeters – I don’t notice much of a difference in mosquitoes so much as having more frogs, garter snakes, more dragonflies, and other wild life taking advantage of the pond.
+And if you’re worried about skeeters – I don’t notice much of a difference in mosquitoes.
+Just buckets of frogs, garter snakes, more dragonflies, and other wild life taking advantage of the pond.
 I even see the rare blue frog.

 The whole plant contains toxic glycosides which are destroyed by heat.